May 3, 2025

 Target Value

-Storage Costs per m³
+Warehouse Costs per m³

-€14.90 monthly
+14.90€ monthly

-Outbound per Order
+Goods Out per Order

-Outbound per Item
+Goods Out per Item

-Special Work per Hour
+Special Tasks per Hour

 5. Customer Satisfaction